-A patella fracture occurs when there is a break in the patella, better known as the kneecap.
-The patella is a large, movable bone at the front of the knee.
+A patella fracture is a break through the large, movable bone at the front of the knee.

 |Copyright © Nucleus Medical Media, Inc.|

 - Forced stress on the muscle that extends the knee

 This problem is more common in men.
 Other things that may raise the risk are: